2718e/codetest-wealthincome/README.md

 # Wealth and Income Rest API

-This project exists as an implementation of a coding challenge, the purpose of which was to create a REST APi in node.js.
+This project exists as an implementation of a coding challenge, the purpose of which was to create a REST API in node.js.

 This API provides functions for uploading data about income distributions and computing some statistics about them.